open-appsec

 Deployment and usage of the advanced model inside the docker

-1. create a folder called open-appsec-advanced-model
+1. Create a folder called open-appsec-advanced-model

 mkdir open-appsec-advance-model